Frequently Asked Questions

 What happens when I complete a progress survey?

 Individual tracking item (flag/high fives/referrals/to-do) notifications are sent to your students’ CSB/SJU e-mail and individuals in both their Success Network and/or Student Services Offices.
-Depending on the tracking item and its work flow, staff from Academic Advising or other support services may reach out to students (via phone and e-mail) in regard to flags and referrals.
+Depending on the tracking item and its workflow, staff from Academic Advising or other support services may reach out to students (via phone and e-mail) in regard to flags and referrals.
+Review flag rules, workflow and message templates on the Alert Rules page.

 Can I give feedback (raise flags, referrals, high fives) without a progress survey?